-Risk: The City accepts a Tender for Transport and Disposal of Waste Streams from the Walliston Transfer Station, and the Contractor is unable to fulfil their contractual requirements.
+21. Risk: The City accepts a Tender for Transport and Disposal of Waste Streams from the Walliston Transfer Station, and the Contractor is unable to fulfil their contractual requirements.

-Consequence Likelihood Rating

-Critical Unlikely High
+Consequence Likelihood Rating Critical Unlikely High

-Acti Action/Strategy

-a) a) RFT assessment criteria are properly documented and

-appropriately assessed.

-b) b) An alternative contractor could be sourced to provide services -

-many options available.
+- RFT assessment criteria are properly documented and appropriately assessed. - b) An alternative contractor could be sourced to provide services many options available.